 Back to top

-Unfair termination laws have for some time recognised the concept of regular casual employees.
-The federal industrial laws provide for casual employees who are engaged on a regular and systematic basis and who have a reasonable expectation of continuing employment to make a claim for unfair dismissal providing they have served the minimum employment period.
+Unfair termination laws recognise the concept of regular casual employees.
+The federal industrial laws provide for casual employees who are engaged on a regular and systematic basis and who have a reasonable expectation of continuing employment to make a claim for unfair dismissal, providing they have served the minimum employment period.

 Risk of engaging employees on casual basis rather than part-time